 1. How do PawPrints allowances work?

 At the start of each semester your PawPrints balance is reset to $28.00 (800 duplex prints or 400 single-sided pages).
-As you print during the semester your PawPrints balance decreases.
-Once you exhaust your allowance, every additional page printed will result in a charge to your university bill.
+As you print during the semester your PawPrints balance decreases $0.07 per piece of printed paper.
+Color printing is $0.28 per piece of printed paper.
+Once you exhaust your allowance, every additional page printed will result in a charge to your university bill at the end of the semester.
 PawPrints allowances do not roll over from semester to semester and cannot be cashed in.

 2. May I get extra pages based on my major or classification?

 Undergraduate students generally receive the same page allocation regardless of major or classification.
-One exception is business students, who receive 300 additional pages, because they pay an additional HSB Electronic Resources Fee.
-Graduate students receive an additional 200 pages around the twelfth class day of each semester.
+One exception is business students, who receive additional pages because they pay an additional HSB Electronic Resources Fee.
+Graduate students receive an additional $14.00 credit.
+Students who qualify for an additional credit will see that deposit around the twelfth class day of each semester.

 5. How much does printing cost?